Molt/ue4-vive-modular-pawn-bp/README.md

 ### 06_RepulsorShield
 A cannon fires physics-based projectiles that can be blocked by the Controller, with the collision detection using overlap events rather than physics.

+### 07_ParabolicRayInteraction
+A verstion of *01_RayInteraction*, but the straight ray is replaced by a parabolic curve.

 ## To Do
 * Track when both controllers are active on an object so the ```On Out``` event doesn't fire the same way.